…or should I say Melissa Wiley? : )

 branches-in-blue-515x515

 I’ve always loved your blog posts about blogging (is this meta-blogging?).
-Rereading this one //melissawiley.com/blog/2014/09/03/blogging-freehand/ a year on, I wonder if you’d like to share your thoughts on whether this still feels true for you?
+Rereading this one http://melissawiley.com/blog/2014/09/03/blogging-freehand/ a year on, I wonder if you’d like to share your thoughts on whether this still feels true for you?
 Blog first, blog fresh?

 Oh, I really dropped the ball on that resolution.
 I wish I could hold on to it!
 I do long to return to my old, original rhythm—a short, quick, unpolished post at the start of my work day.
 When I try to analyze why that doesn’t happen, I know it’s because I start out by visiting all these other platforms first.
 It’s a bad habit.
 But discourse is happening in those venues.
 It’s natural that I want to get my talking-to-other-people in before I settle down to work.
 The trouble is, as the net has widened—containing a multitude of platforms and friends—it’s easy to lose the better part of an hour in the wink of an eye.
 Then the jolt of panic: I should be working!
 And hastily all tabs are closed, including Bonny Glen.
 I miss the days when it had a priority placement on my schedule.